-The state Senate and Assembly jointly approved 896 pieces of legislation, which was not a record number, but impressive nonetheless.
-Of those, 727 have been acted on by the governor, leaving just 165 that still require her signature.
-The remaining four were proposed constitutional amendments that the governor takes no action on.
-But even as the numbers continue to decline, she still has not acted on some of the most controversial bills from the past year.
+The state Senate and Assembly jointly approved 896 pieces of legislation during the 2023 session, which was not a record number, but impressive nonetheless.
+Four were proposed constitutional amendments that the governor takes no action on.

 Governors in New York typically take time for their office to review legislation before requesting it from the Legislature.
-A governor has 10 days – minus Sundays – to sign or veto a bill before it automatically becomes law once lawmakers deliver it to her desk any time they want, they generally wait until the governor asks for them to send the legislation in order to ensure she has sufficiently reviewed it or engaged in any additional negotiations for amendments to the bill before signage.
-Bills that the Legislature hasn’t sent or that Hochul doesn’t act on before the end of the year become subject to different rules, automatically getting vetoed after 30 days rather than automatically becoming law.
+Although lawmakers could send a bill to her desk any time they want, they generally wait until the governor asks for them to send the legislation in order to ensure she has sufficiently reviewed it or engaged in any additional negotiations for amendments to the bill before signing.

 Grieving Families Act – A6698/S6636

-Sponsored by Assembly Member Helene Weinstein and state Sen. Brad Hoylman-Sigal, the Grieving Families Act would allow the families of wrongful death victims to receive compensation for emotional harm they suffered.
+Sponsored by Assembly Member Helene Weinstein and state Sen. Brad Hoylman-Sigal, the Grieving Families Act would have allowed the families of wrongful death victims to receive compensation for emotional harm they suffered.
 The bill has a decades-old legislative history and would update the state’s 175-year-old wrongful death statute.
-Hochul pocket-vetoed a version passed last year.
+Hochul vetoed a version that passed last year.
 In her veto this year, Hochul again cited concerns about intended negative impacts on small businesses and the possibility of increased insurance premiums as a result of the legislation.
 Although lawmakers made several changes to the bill last year that addressed concerns the governor raised in her initial veto, Hochul indicated that they did not do enough.

 Challenging wrongful convictions – A2878-A/S7548

-Sponsored by Assembly Member Jeffrion Aubry and Myrie, this bill would make it easier for someone wrongfully convicted of a crime to have that conviction overturned, even if that person pleaded guilty, by removing procedural barriers to having new evidence heard by the court.
+Sponsored by Assembly Member Jeffrion Aubry and Myrie, this bill would have made it easier for someone wrongfully convicted of a crime to have that conviction overturned, even if that person pleaded guilty, by removing procedural barriers to having new evidence heard by the court.
 In a veto memo, Hochul said that she supports the intent of overturning wrongful convictions and noted that she has approved numerous criminal justice reforms since taking office as well as existing avenues for post-conviction relief.
 But she said this bill is overly broad and would “create an unjustifiable risk of flooding the courts with frivolous claims.”

 Noncompete ban – A1278-B/S3100A